|Learn how to provide affordable housing for all.

 - Offer technical support and consultation to tenants organizations.
 (See also item 18 on formation of such organizations.)

-- Advocate for local rent control and other local protective legislation when that might be called for.
+- Advocate for local rent control and other local protective legislation when that might be important.

 - Design and implement homeowner assistance programs, including counseling and training, for prospective buyers of affordable housing properties.